pramo31/Android-Mini-Projects/README.md

 ## [Travel Companion](TravelCompanion/)

-- Two Android application (Client and Receiver/Server).
+- Two Android applications (Client and Receiver/Server).
 - Permission based broadcasting from the client app opens the Service App.
 - Client App redirects to the service app, based on what kind of service the user clicks on (Attractions/Restaurants).
 The list of cities (Chicago in the basic version) can be easily extended